Susi and Austin's

 I think, I mentioned that the eleven cities of the Elfstedentocht, the ice skating marathon which happens when the canals freeze over to a 15cm+ thickness, have each a fountain designed by international artists from eleven different countries.
 The girl and boy facing each other, closed eyes, under water vapor is the fountain in Leeuwarden and is probably my favourite.

 In Dokkum, our next stop, the “Ice Fountain” plays with the elements.
 Created by Birthe Leemeijer from the Netherlands, the ice draws new patterns as water vapour and wind hit the surf.
-The leaves of the sculpture are arranged to supply maximum shade to aide the freezing process.
-The fountain is powered by solar energie.
+The leaves of the sculpture are arranged to supply maximum shade to aid the freezing process.
+The fountain is powered by solar energy.
 Just fascinating!

-Dokkum is one of the romantic Dutch villages with a venetian web of small canals and bridges.
+Dokkum is one of the romantic Dutch villages with a Venetian web of small canals and bridges.
 It also has two beautifully restored working windmills.
 There are plentiful moorings all around the old stronghold and a new looking building with amenities close by.
-A young troup of locals walk by the boats every day to collect mooring fees, and twice a day they collect the bags of garbage if left on the gunnels.
+A young group of locals walk by the boats every day to collect mooring fees, and twice a day, they collect the bags of garbage if left on the gunnels.
 A great service, keeping the moorings nice and tidy.

 The temperature has really dropped again here in Friesland.
 I am using my puffer jacket nearly every day!

-This morning, as I sat indoors and was contemplating to turn the diesel heater on, I saw something orange in the water.
-It turned out to be 3 swimmers, two in wet suits - one without australian crawling past the boat.
+This morning, as I sat indoors contemplating turning the diesel heater on, I saw something orange in the water.
+It was three swimmers, two in wet suits - one without Australian crawling past the boat.

 I don’t think they were Aussies!

-No wonder the Dutch are so slim and healthy inspite of their croquettes, mayo and apple cakes with slagroom!
+No wonder the Dutch are so slim and healthy despite their croquettes, mayo and apple cakes with slagroom!

 Previous | Index | Next